We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

 Only a few teasing stills have been released for Seventh Son but we're just excited to see Julianne Moore and Jeff Bridges reunited on screen!
 What's more, Game of Thrones' very own Kit Harington will be joining the ranks.
 The film is an 18th century adventure story centred on Thomas, who is apprenticed to a Spook to learn to fight evil spirits.

-Alex Burdett is working as the special effects supervisor and after his efforts on the gruesome Saving Private Ryan as well as Tron Legacy, we have no doubt he'll deliver on the 3D front.
+Alex Burdett is working as the special effects supervisor and after his efforts on the gruesome Saving Private Ryan as well as Tron Legacy, we have no doubt he'll deliver in one of the most anticipated 3D movies of the year.

 For more information, head to the Seventh Son website.